turingschool/career-development-curriculum/module-5/cover_letter_workshop.md

 * How can we use our professional story here?

 ### Workshop Time
-Participants write a cover letter for the job posting that they brought with them to the session.
+Participants write a cover letter for the job posting that they brought with them to the session or continue refining a cover letter they've brought.

 ### Round of Feedback
 Each participant will get 5 minutes to spend on their cover letter to get feedback from the group.
 Feedback should be **specific, actionable, and kind** and include both **appreciation and coaching.**

-For larger groups, participants can be broken up in smaller groups, with a max of 8 people per group.
+For larger groups, participants can be broken up into multiple smaller groups, with a max of 8 people per group.

 ### Revision Time
 Use the next 10 minutes to revise your cover letter according to feedback you received and then send in your application.